Joshua Ayson

 The 36 decans of the year, each a 10-day cycle anchored to a bright fixed star, journaled in real time.
 Decanal practice in operation.

-Browse the series →Explore by territory
+Explore the series →Explore by territory

 Five knowledge territories.
 Different concerns, same systems-engineering frame underneath.